Skip to main content

 ...
 And so many other ways.

 If you are new to the world T-shirt quilts, it might seem that one T-shirt quilt is just same as another T-shirt quilt.
-You might think that anyone with a sewing machine can successfully make a T-shirt quilt.
+You may think that anyone with a sewing machine can successfully make a T-shirt quilt.
 But, neither is true.

-Based on having made over 10,000 quilts and having remade so many others, my advice is to have your quilt made right the first time.
+Based on having made over 10,000 T-shirt quilts and having remade so many others, my advice is to have your quilt made right the first time.

-There is a difference between a quilt and a blanket.
+fleece on the back of T-shirt blanketThere is a difference between a quilt and a blanket.
 A blanket has two layers and no quilting, whereas a quilt has three layers held together by quilting.

 Before you hire someone to make a quilt, double check they are actually going to make you a quilt!
 Don't just ask, "Do you make quilts?"
 Some people making T-shirt blankets actually think they are making quilts.
 (A sure sign of inexperience!)